dell/csm-docs/content/docs/replication/deployment/powerstore.md

 ```

 Let's go through each parameter and what it means:
+* `csi.storage.k8s.io/fstype` sets the filesystem type for the storage class.
+For block (Volume) storage, it should be set to `ext4`.
+For file (File System) storage, it should be set to `nfs`.
 * `replication.storage.dell.com/isReplicationEnabled` if set to `true` will mark this storage class as replication enabled,
   just leave it as `true`.
 * `replication.storage.dell.com/remoteStorageClassName` points to the name of the remote storage class.
 If you are using replication with the multi-cluster configuration you can make it the same as the current storage class name.